Celebrating 100 Years 1896-1996 (PDF)

 - 2012: GSC was authorized by the Ohio Board of Regents to grant a Bachelor of Science in Nursing (BSN) degree and an Associate of Science in Health Science degree.

-- 2013: GSC was accepted by the Higher Learning Commission to grant a Bachelor of Science in Nursing (BSN) degree and an Associate of Science in Health Science (ASHS) degree.
-There were six graduates in the first BSN program graduating class.
+- 2014: Bachelor of Science in Nursing (BSN) Program accredited by the Accreditation Commission for Education in Nursing (ACEN).
+There were six graduates in the first BSN graduating class.